Frequently asked questions

 Once the requirements of safeguarded land for future NHS use and the provision of green spaces have been met, the remaining land will be disposed of for development including up to 1,500 new homes, in line with Waltham Forest Council’s Local Plan.
 The value of the land at the point of sale will be determined by market conditions at the time.

-How will the new development prevent issues like those during the recent flooding?
+How will the new development address surface water flooding?

-The major flooding incident at Whipps Cross in July 2021 once again brought home that our ageing and sprawling estate makes the hospital particularly vulnerable to such events.
+The major flooding incident at Whipps Cross in July 2021 once again showed how vulnerable the hospital is to such events.

-Our flood prevention plans for the new hospital include incorporating green roofs and attenuation tanks (which collect and store excess water), to reduce the “run off” rate of surface water into the existing drainage system to reduce peaks - equivalent to “green field conditions”.
+Our flood prevention plans include incorporating green roofs and attenuation tanks (which collect and store excess water) to reduce the run-off rate of surface water to avoid overloading drainage systems during heavy rain.
+There will also be a critical drainage area set aside, including natural ponds, to further improve drainage and increase biodiversity and water quality.

-However, these plans can only be delivered in full through the redevelopment of the hospital and the wider site.
+These plans can only be delivered in full through the redevelopment of the hospital and the wider Whipps Cross site.

 How many beds will the new Whipps Cross have?